bkamapantula/bkamapantula.github.io/_posts/2020-02-08-joyful-data.md

+---
+layout: post
+tags: dataviz
+---

 # Joyful data
 [Joyful Data](https://gramener.com/joyfuldata/) is a creative tool for making data-driven graphics.

 When [Priti](https://twitter.com/priti_pg/) first shared it with me I couldn't figure out head or tail of it except that it would be a good way to create data art.

 I revisited it after two weeks and realized it was the syntax that was unusual for me.

 Two days ago I revisited it again with a better clarity and wanted to play with Indian political data.
 I created a simple dataset as follows (single item from the `JSON` object):